Sharing insights from the past that help us to make sense of the present.

 Same-sex desire has been, up until recently, a topic largely shrouded in shame, secrecy, and silence.
 As a result, it is often visualised through the image of ‘the closet,’ conveying notions of entrapment, protection, and potential liberation.

-In this event, Dominic Janes will situate the debates around open and hidden sexuality and visual expressions of same-sex desire since the eighteenth century and before the term ‘the closet’ came into widespread use in the late twentieth century.
+In this event, Dominic Janes will situate the debates around open and hidden sexuality and visual expressions of same-sex desire since the 18th century and before the term ‘the closet’ came into widespread use in the late 20th century.

 He will also explore how the arts has helped to reveal new dimensions of identity politics, gender performance and queer culture as well as considering what ‘liberation’ means today, both the politicisation and repression of LGBT+ rights across Europe and elsewhere, and whether the media shapes or is shaped by public opinion regarding LGBT+ issues.

 Sign up to gain further insights into LGBT+ history and current debates as well as the opportunity to submit your question during the audience Q&A.